nextcloud/documentation/user_manual/index.rst

 Files & Synchronization
 =======================
-This chapter contains information about accessing your files.
+This chapter contains information about accessing your files via WebDav and Synchronization.

 * :doc:`files/files`
 * :doc:`files/sync`